-These factors are not exhaustive and we will take into account all other factors that we consider to be relevant.
+These factors are not exhaustive, and we will take into account all other factors that we consider to be relevant.

 Nature of the publication

 We will publish the decision on our website.
-We will usually publish a short statement of the decision with brief factual details, such as where the person is currently working or was previously working, and the reasons for the decision.
+We will usually include a short statement of the decision with brief factual details, such as where the person is currently working or was previously working, and the reasons for the decision.